ao link

 Sadly, the findings confirm their fears.

 Our clients are now learning about cross-subsidy and how it creates huge disparities between expensive affordable housing products championed by our government and what is truly affordable for them.
-They are asking why social housing has dropped from the language of solution-seekers.
+They are asking why council rent housing has dropped from the language of solution-seekers.
 Why are affordable housing products for middle-income earners being prioritised when there are 145,800 children in temporary accommodation – up 15% in a year?

 They are shouting from the rooftops that they want to keep their homes and their estates standing – retrofitting and refurbishment over community and environmental destruction.